 Linesman (L1) is away from the throwin but should be able to judge feet and probably to indicate which side is entitled to throw.
-He also maintains his position in the event of a clearance.
+He also maintains his position in line with second last defender in the event of a clearance.